-Chiefly important in New Zealand as a major farming zone, the town has capitalised on this by becoming a foodie center with the weekly Hastings Farmers Market on Sunday attracting large crowds from across the region for its fresh produce and plentiful boutique food stalls.
+Chiefly important in New Zealand as a major farming zone, the town has capitalized on this by becoming a foodie center, with the weekly Hastings Farmers Market on Sunday attracting large crowds from across the region for its fresh produce and plentiful boutique food stalls.

 Hastings is also, like Napier, home to a clutch of Art Deco architecture, which is worth a stroll.

 Fun in the City: Enjoy some time sightseeing and attraction hopping in Auckland, including a stop at the famous Sky Tower with its wonderful views over the city's harbors.
 Smaller yet equally exciting, Queenstown has earned a reputation as New Zealand's adventure capital for its proximity to pristine national parks and skiing.
 The nation's capital, Wellington, is especially popular for culture-seekers thanks to its museums and art galleries, though its many hiking and biking trails mean adventure is never too far away.